SEIR-7-06/react-intro/README.md

 }
 ```

-We can get rid of both import statements as we won't need those resources.
+We can get rid of both import statements for the logo but keep the one for the CSS.

+---

 ## Child Components